 With dozens of brand names and hundreds of models, where does one start?
 I went to the various forums and blogs where people chat about such things and gathered up as many recommendations as possible.
 Thirteen lenses were tested by Michel Pollet on a Canon, five of which I could strike off my list since they were zooms or incompatible with Pentax (your criteria may vary).
 Seven lenses were tested by Dave on Pentax Forums.
 A related discussion managed to list 40 possibilities.

 My selection criteria includes image quality, portability, price and usability.
-Since I didn't have the opportunity to try any of these, I based the selection on common recommendations, examination of sample images on Flickr, and so on.
+Since I didn't have the opportunity to try all of these myself, I based the selection on common recommendations, examination of sample images on Flickr, and so on.

 Along the way I discovered such rarities as the Vivitar Telephoto 135/1.5 Professional, which was produced in a tiny batch in 1968 and sold for the equivalent of $2,400!
 It is fair to say that this is a collector's piece and not something I'm going to stumble across on eBay for fifty quid -- the price point I am targeting.